mozbektr/Mehmet/README.md

 Place your CSV file in the same folder as v05.py.

-Run the script; it will generate an interactive 3D HTML viewer.
+Run the script; it will generate the interactive HTML viewer.

-Open the output file Prepromax_interactive_stress_plot.html in any web browser.
+Open Prepromax_interactive_stress_plot.html in any web browser.

 Note: The script has been successfully run on Google Colab, so you can also execute it online without installing Python locally.